-Prepare it in the slow cooker - Preparing mulled wine in the slow cooker will take longer (up to 3 hours on the "Low" setting), but it will make it much easier to keep the wine warm.
-Simply leave it on "Low" or "Warm", and it will stay nice and warm all night long.
+- Prepare it in the slow cooker – Preparing mulled wine in the slow cooker will take longer (up to 3 hours on a low setting), but it will make it much easier to keep the wine warm.
+Simply leave it on low or warm, and it will stay nice and warm all night long.

 Can You Drink Mulled Wine Cold?

-Some wines (like whites or sparkling wines) are meant to be drunk cold, while others (such as reds) are meant to be consumed at room temperature.
+Some wines (like white wine and sparkling wine) are meant to be drunk cold, while others (such as red wine) are meant to be consumed at room temperature.
 But what category does mulled wine fall into?
 Can you drink it the next day, once it has cooled off?
 Can you prepare the mulled wine and put it into the fridge for a spicy cold wine?